borglab/gtsam/README.md

 Also, GTSAM 4 introduces traits, a C++ technique that allows optimizing with non-GTSAM types.
 That opens the door to retiring geometric types such as Point2 and Point3 to pure Eigen types, which we will also do.
 A significant change which will not trigger a compile error is that zero-initializing of Point2 and Point3 will be deprecated, so please be aware that this might render functions using their default constructor incorrect.

+## Wrappers

+We provide support for [MATLAB](matlab/README.md) and [Python](cython/README.md) wrappers for GTSAM.
+Please refer to the linked documents for more details.

 ## The Preintegrated IMU Factor

 GTSAM includes a state of the art IMU handling scheme based on